-Watching seeds grow is an amazing science lesson for young kids.
-This seed jar science experiment gives kids the opportunity to see up close what would actually be happening underground!
-Our awesome seed jar project turned out amazingly well, and we loved checking on the progress each day!
+Watching seeds grow is an amazing science lesson for kids.
+Our seed jar science experiment gives kids the opportunity to see up close what would actually be happening under the ground!
+Our awesome seed jar spring science activity turned out amazingly well, and we loved checking on the progress each day!
 Simple science activities are great for young kids.

 This simple to set up seed jar was one of our favorite spring time science projects that you can do inside!
 We had an awesome time examining and observing the growth of our seed science experiment.